Addressing Call Light Responsiveness

 Managing workflows and patient expectations for better HCAHPS

 It is crucial for patient safety, too.
-A patient calling for help may be reporting the first signs of a crisis or needing help moving safely.
-Research confirms that hospitals with slower call light response times have higher rates of falls — a costly problem that causes patients harm.[1]
-On average, a fall without injury increases length of stay by eight days and costs the hospital over $6,000, with even greater costs if the patient is injured.[2]
+A patient calling for help could be reporting the first signs of a crisis or needing help moving safely.
+While the latter may sound less serious, research confirms that hospitals with slower call light response times have higher fall rates.
+On average, a fall increases length of stay by eight days and costs the hospital over $6,000, with even greater costs if the patient is injured.

 Yet, with short staffing, unprecedented turnover, and high burnout rates, many hospital units find themselves struggling with call light response times.
 Staff may be working at peak productivity and simply can’t work faster.